TacoJS/tacojs.github.io/_meetups/2016-august.md

     title: "TBD"
     author: "TacoJS"
     twitter: "tacojs"
-    description: "Want to give a talk?"
+    description: "Want to give a talk?
+Check out the talks page and get in touch with us!"
     emoji: "💓"
   - time: 19:30:00
     type: talk